SillyTavern/SillyTavern-Docs/Usage/Core Concepts/instructmode.md

 Inserted before the last Assistant's message or as a last prompt line when generating an AI reply.

 > Not used when generating text in a background (e.g. Stable Diffusion prompts or Summaries).
-Regular Assistant Prefix will be used instead.
+System Instruction Prefix or Regular Assistant Prefix will be used instead.

+#### System Instruction Prefix

+Inserted as a last prompt line when generating neutral/system text in a background (e.g. Stable Diffusion prompts or Summaries).

 #### User Filler Message